Skip to content

 device Optional[str] No None The device in which the resource is defined (max length: 64)

-The model includes validators for the address field to ensure:
+The model includes validators for the address and tag fields:

 def ensure_list_of_strings(cls, v):